-Diagram 49.-Mr. Robert Owen, the Socialist.
+Diagram 49.-Mr Robert Owen, the Socialist.
+Reduced to 1-5th,

 This is a good contrast with the murderers.
-The basilar phreno-metrical angle 25 degrees; the middle lobe, c, small, and the head in this region very narrow: in fact, I do not remember to have met with a head in which the low, selfish propensities were so small as in that of Mr. Owen; and his conduct through life has been in strict accordance with his phrenological development.
+The basilar phreno-metrical angle 25 degrees; the middle lobe, c, small, and the head in this region very narrow: in fact, I do not remember to have met with a head in which the low, selfish propensities were so small as in that of Mr Owen; and his conduct through life has been in strict accordance with his phrenological development.